-Solar Batteries Charles Sturt University, NSW 2795
+Solar Batteries Charles Sturt University, undefined 2795

 The 2795 postcode, which includes Charles Sturt University, Bathurst West, O’connell, Oconnell, Abercrombie, Abercrombie River, Arkell, Arkstone, Bald Ridge, Ballyroe, Bathampton, Bathurst, Billywillinga, Box Ridge, Brewongle, Bruinbun, Burraga, Caloola, Charlton, Clear Creek, Colo, Copperhannia, Cow Flat, Crudine, Curragh, Dark Corner, Dog Rocks, Dunkeld, Duramana, Eglinton, Essington, Evans Plains, Fitzgeralds Valley, Forest Grove, Fosters Valley, Freemantle, Garthowen, Gemalla, Georges Plains, Gilmandyke, Glanmire, Gormans Hill, Gowan, Hobbys Yards, Isabella, Jeremy, Judds Creek, Kelso, Killongbutta, Kirkconnell, Laffing Waters, Limekilns, Llanarth, Locksley, Meadow Flat, Milkers Flat, Millah Murrah, Mitchell, Moorilda, Mount David, Mount Panorama, Mount Rankin, Napoleon Reef, Newbridge, O'connell, Orton Park, Paling Yards, Palmers Oaky, Peel, Perthville, Raglan, Robin Hill, Rock Forest, Rockley, Rockley Mount, Sofala, South Bathurst, Stewarts Mount, Sunny Corner, Tambaroora, Tannas Mount, The Lagoon, The Rocks, Triangle Flat, Trunkey, Trunkey Creek, Turondale, Twenty Forests, Upper Turon, Walang, Wambool, Wattle Flat, Watton, West Bathurst, White Rock, Wiagdon, Wimbledon, Winburndale, Windradyne, Wisemans Creek, Yarras and Yetholme, has 18,040 households.
-Of these, 7,609 homes — or 42.2% — have installed rooftop solar panels, reflecting the community's growing move toward renewable energy.
+Of these, 582 homes — or 3.2% — have installed rooftop solar panels, reflecting the community's growing move toward renewable energy.
 With more Charles Sturt University residents looking to reduce their reliance on the electricity grid, many are now turning to solar battery storage as the next step.
 Solar batteries help homeowners lower energy bills, increase energy independence, and improve long-term sustainability.

 According to daily average sunshine data from the nearest weather station at Bathurst Agricultural Station, households in this community receive approximately 4.9 kWh of sunlight per day.
-Across 2795, rooftop solar systems collectively generate approximately 82,716,000 kWh of clean energy each year, based on an average system size of 7.1 kW.
-At current electricity rates, that's equivalent to around $24,814,800 of clean energy at grid electricity costs annually.
+Across 2795, rooftop solar systems collectively generate approximately 20,276,000 kWh of clean energy each year, based on an average system size of 22.6 kW.
+At current electricity rates, that's equivalent to around $6,082,800 of clean energy at grid electricity costs annually.

 So instead of sending excess solar energy back to the grid for lower returns, Charles Sturt University homeowners are now storing and using their own clean power around the clock.
 This smart approach not only reduces reliance on expensive coal-generated electricity from the grid, it protects against blackouts, improves sustainability, and maximises their solar investment and long-term financial returns.